 Housing: YArch does not provide housing, but YArch participants often take advantage of UIC's on-campus Intern Housing Program.
 Applicants who would like guidance for finding other housing in Chicago should contact YArch administration as soon as possible in the application process.

-Meals: YArch provides lunch or dinner to participants twice each week.
-Dining options on and around the UIC campus are plentiful, and a refrigerator and microwave are available near the studio.
+Meals: YArch provides lunch or dinner to participants one or two times each week.
+Dining options on and around the UIC campus are plentiful, and a refrigerator and microwave are available in the studio.

 Withdrawl and Refund Policy

 The School will give a 50% refund to YArch participants if they wish to withdraw on or before July 11, 2018.

 After July 11, 2018, no refunds will be given.

 What are you looking for in the three required portfolio images?